maxgerhardt/uno-r4-opamp/README.md

 # Arduino Uno R4 OPAMP Example

+# Note: A PR is open at https://github.com/arduino/ArduinoCore-renesas/pull/97

 ## Description

 The Uno R4 WiFi features an internal OMAMP in its Renesas RA4M1 series microcontroller.